Commercial Services

 ACI 117 floor flatness on interior commercial slabs.
 Tighter on polished or traffic-critical areas.

-ADAAG · IBC · ACI 117 · Summit County commercial amendments Passes inspection first time
+ADAAG · IBC · ACI 117 · Summit County commercial amendments Inspection documentation planned before placement

 Where We Work